A service brake assist light can be scary. But it doesn’t have to be. It simply means your car’s emergency braking system is in need of service.

 Also, you have more control in case of anything else happening during your heroic stop.

 Brake Assist a system that can be added with ABS.
-Once you start slamming on the brakes Brake Assist kicks in and helps you to brake quicker.
+Once you start slamming on the brakes Brake Assist kicks in and helps you to brake quickly.
 It learns how you brake and once it feels you are in an emergency by how sudden you brake it will engage.

 The downside with Brake Assist is that if you are late to slam on the brakes then it does you no good.
 You have to hit the brakes hard to signal for Brake Assist to help out.